alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/link-index-page-start-page.md

 ---
-title: Linke your index page to your start page
+title: Link your index page to your start page
 caption: Build a basic prototype
 ---
 # Link your index page to your start page